Tuition/ Registration/ Fees

 PK4 Enrichment: Thursday (12:00 P.M. – 2:30 P.M.)

 Q. What is the morning procedure?

 A. Students may enter the building at 7:30 A.M.
 Cars may form a line in the parking lot along the side of the school to drop students off.
 Upon their arrival, students report to the John R. Kenny Center (gymnasium) and are supervised until the 7:50 A.M. bell.
 There is no outdoor supervision in the mornings.

 Q. What is the routine in the parking lot for student pick-up?

-A. The car line begins in front of the church and lines up around the perimeter of the parking lot.
-Each family is provided a sign for their car, with their family name.
+A. The car line begins in front of the church and continues around the perimeter of the parking lot.
+Each family is provided a family name sign for their car.
 The sign must be visible for students to be released.
-At 2:30 P.M., the cars pull up curbside of the school and students get into their family marked cars with faculty/staff supervision.
+At 2:30 P.M., the cars pull up curbside of the school and students are dismissed to their family marked cars with faculty/staff supervision.

 Q. Do you offer Before and After School Care?

 A. We offer After School Care (ASC) from 2:30 P.M. to 6:00 P.M.
 Monday through Friday on days that the school is in session.
 Specific details are available within the ASC Handbook.